 - benefits are not taxable; and

-- you can deduct long-term care insurance premiums as medical expenses to the extent that your total qualified medical expenses exceed 7.5 percent of your annual adjusted gross income.
-The amount of the deduction is also subject to other IRS limits by age.
+- if you itemize deductions, you can deduct long-term care insurance premiums as medical expenses to the extent that your total qualified medical expenses exceed 10 percent of your annual adjusted gross income.
+The amount of the deduction is subject to IRS limits by age.

 FLTCIP premiums cannot be paid from pre-tax money.